 - What does a will do?
 A will provides for the distribution of your estate after you pass away.
 It also can provide for guardianship for minor children and can be set up to provide to stepchildren, godchildren and even friends.
 You can also choose your own executor (the person who will carry out your wishes).

 - What a will does NOT do?
 A will does not protect against creditors.
 A will does not avoid probate.
-A will still must be brought to court and administered in the presence of a judge (unless the Estate’s value is under $150k).
-A will is not the same thing as a Trust.
+A will still must be brought to court and administered in the presence of a judge (unless the estate’s value is under $150,000).
+A will is not the same thing as a trust.

-- What does the Estate Plan package include?
-A Trust, a Durable Power of Attorney, an Advanced Healthcare Directive, and a Will, plus new deeds for your property.
+- What does the Heather Lynn Law firm estate plan package include?
+A trust, a durable power of attorney, an advanced health care directive, and a will.
+We also add in new deeds for your property.

 California Probate Code § 10810